-SWM Pave by Belgard Commercial is an Engineered System providing a 5-in-1 stormwater management solution that combines a long-lasting, heavy duty driving surface with these stormwater management functions: collection, water quality, conveyance, and storage.
+Belgard Commercial is proud to provide a 5-in-1 stormwater management solution that combines a long-lasting, heavy duty driving surface with these stormwater management functions: collection, water quality, conveyance, and storage.
 Belgard Commercial's collaborative design process assists design professionals (civil engineers, architects, landscape architects) and project owners from concept through completion.
-With a clear understanding of the project goals, our end-to-end project support from design to installation to maintenance can optimize the project site and can reduce cost, reduce environmental impact, and exceed your site development goals.
+With a clear understanding of the project goals, our end-to-end project support from design to installation to maintenance can improve stormwater management, optimize land use and reduce costs.

-SWM Pave by Belgard Commercial was developed to provide a green infrastucture solution and play a role in restoring the vital ecosystem.
+This system was developed to provide a green infrastucture solution and play a role in restoring the vital ecosystem.
 Our permeable pavers offer robust engineered systems to address both water quality and storage requirements, plus a heavy duty driving surface.
 These systems can be used in any area where an impervious surface is anticipated.